apache/mxnet/python/mxnet/onnx/README.md

 |inceptionv3_ucf101|

 ### [GluonNLP](https://nlp.gluon.ai/model_zoo/catalog.html) Pretrained Model Support Matrix]
 GluonNLP is a popular NLP toolkit built on top of MXNet.
 Below is the model support matrix for GluonNLP (v0.10.0) models.
+(Note: GluonNLP v0.10.0 does not work with MXNet 2.0 yet, so MXNet symbol and parameter files need to be exported with MXNet v1.x)

 |NLP Models|
 |:-|